Miami native serving on USS Ronald Reagan receives COVID-19 vaccine

-210308-N-JX361-1009 YOKOSUKA, Japan (March 8, 2021) – Miami, Florida native and Life University graduate Woody Victor is serving on the U.S. Navy’s only forward-deployed aircraft carrier USS Ronald Reagan (CVN 76).
+YOKOSUKA, Japan (March 8, 2021) – Miami, Florida native and Life University graduate Woody Victor is serving on the U.S. Navy’s only forward-deployed aircraft carrier USS Ronald Reagan (CVN 76).
 Sailors assigned to Ronald Reagan began receiving initial COVID-19 vaccinations at Command Fleet Activities, Yokosuka (CFAY), Jan.
 7. Throughout February, Ronald Reagan Sailors who received the first shot were given their second vaccination.
-(U.S. Navy photo by Mass Communication Specialist 3rd Class Jillian Grady)

 |Date Taken: